maciekgangus/maciekgangus/README.md

 ### Hi there 👋
 - I'm Maciek from Poland
-- I'm 19 years old and i do creating content in Java but also I'm really keen on frontend lately on.
+- I'm 19 years old and i do creating content in Java but also I'm really keen on frontend lately on
+- I'm not only into programming but I'm also interested in politics and global economy

 <!--